What's New in Child Protection

 National Guidance for Child Protection in Scotland was published in 2010 and refreshed in 2014 to ensure that it remains relevant and up to date for local agencies and practitioners working together to safeguard and promote the wellbeing of children.

 The North East Scotland Child Protection group have been renamed the Child Protection Partnership.
 The partnership covers the Aberdeenshire, Aberdeen City and Moray local authority areas and maintains responsibility for the Child Protection Register, Significant Case Reviews and Joint Training Provision.

 Conducting a Significant Case Review

 Following the Scottish Child Protection Committee Chairs (SCPCC) meeting on 17 September 2014, it was agreed to revise SCR guidance in consultation with the Care Inspectorate (CI) and each CPC across Scotland.
-This is the guidance that Moray CPC will follow and the final approved version will be updated in due course.
+This is the guidance that Moray CPC will follow.

 Female Genital Mutilation (FGM)